oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 }
 ```

-Copy the access token to your clipboard and store it in a shell variable in the shell window you’re using to make requests.
+Copy the access token to your clipboard and store it in a shell variable in the shell window you're using to make requests.

 ```
 TOKEN=eyJraWQiOiJIb05xb01mNE9jREltWnBGRnBINjZGTkFOM0J...